andre-ye/uni/docs/eng/engl-308/readings.md

 ### Introduction
 {: .no_toc }

-- Marx & Engles wrote *The Communist Manifesto* at ages 29 and 27; the work was published in February of 1848.
+- Marx & Engels wrote *The Communist Manifesto* at ages 29 and 27; the work was published in February of 1848.
 - Marx studied at the University of Berlin and took to the teachings of Hegel's master-slave dialectic.
 - Progress through conflict.
 - Marx later rejected the Young Hegelians for being insufficiently materialist and realist.